jiqing112/Gnome-Global-AppMenu/README.md

 * Not all apps are tested and then the extension could takes ages to load and can freeze Gnome Shell forever.
 * There are some unsupported apps that can not be integrate into the extension, like Blender, as has his own GUI toolkit.
 * For some untested applications, it is possible a failure caused by a bug in the extension.
 Please, report it if is working in Unity.
+* Some Gnome applications like Nautilus, remove the possibility to export the menu in recently versions (you can use instead an alternative applications).

 Experimental JAyatana support (try at your own risk):
 --------------